March-mitsuki/auto-karaoke-lyrics-frontend/README.md

 # auto-karaoke-lyrics的前端服务器
-this is auto-karaoke-lyrics frontend repo
+this is auto-karaoke-lyrics frontend repo use with nextjs

 backend repo and more infomation here -> <https://github.com/March-mitsuki/auto-karaoke-lyrics>